minoda-lab/universc/README.md

 Some changes to the cellranger install are required to run other technologies.
 Therefore we provide settings for 10x Genomics which restores settings for the Chromium instrument.
 We therefore recommend using 'convert' for processing all data from different technologies as the tool manages these changes.
-Please note that multiple technologies cannot be run on the same install of cellranger at the same time (the tool will also check for this to avoid causing problems with existing runs).
-Multiple samples of the same technology can be run simultaneously.
+Please note that on a single install of cellranger, multiple technologies or multiple samples of the same technology with different whitelist barcodes cannot be run cannot be run simultaneousely (the tool will also check for this to avoid causing problems with existing runs).
+Multiple samples of the same technology with the same barcode whitelist can be run simultaneously.

 #### Pre-set configurations